-Now a young man with intense, dark brown eyes, Aaron Hutcheson says today WITNESS.
-Commedition page 13 hear Damien excellent because he was sitting right next to the barit."
+Now a young man with intense, dark brown eyes, Aaron Hutcheson says today WITNESS .
+Continued from page 13 hear Damien excellent because he was sitting right next to the lamp."

-But, according to the West Memphis police, the tupe was of such poor quality it was not usable.
-Later, the police said they lost the tupe.
+But, according to the West Memphis police, the tape was of such poor quality it was not usable.
+Later, the police said they lost the tape.

-Today, assistant chief Allen says he'd listened to the tape and it was not infolligible.
-It also sainst several other individuals about what I remembered about the tape and they remembered the same thing,-that there was loted insain playing in the background and you couldn't hear what was said."
+Today, assistant chief Allen says he'd listened to the tape and it was not intelligible.
+Talso asked several other individuals about what I remembered about the tape and they remembered the same thing - that there was loted inusic playing in the background and you couldn't hear what was said."

-Hydricson says that on the day size was called in to review the tape, she noticed that photos of Echols, Minifelley and Baldwin had been put above (finchell's desk and were being need as a dant bound.
+Hutcheson says that on the day she was called in to review the tape, she noticed that photos of Echols, Misskelley and Baldwin had been put above Citchell's desk and were being used as a dart board.

-I said that was absolutely uncalled for and Gitchell laughed.
-And he thought that yes funny that I would take that populailly in They already had their minds made involved with the occult.
+"I said that was absolutely uncalled for and Gitchell laughed.
+And he thought that was furny that I would take that personally...
+They already had their minds made n Misskelley's trial, Hutcheson testified that she had personal knowledge that Misskelley, Behots, and Baldwin were involved with the occult.

-Playing detentive
+Playing detective